magepages/mpdocs/docs/stripe/index.md

 - Verify by 3D Secure when paying by Card
 - Allow customers to save card information at their first payment to use for next payments.
+- You can check the checkout process by card payment [here](https://stripe.com/docs/testing#cards)

 ### For Admin